 Front gate extension

 With Siberian Huskies you need to make sure that there is never a gate open that they can run out into the street.
 To prevent this, we have a double gate ‘air-lock’ system when entering our property.
 The gate closer to the house was always a low gate – which was perfect for our pack of dogs.
-This was a perfect system until we got a new rescue ‘pup’ that liked to jump low fences.

 This project was to add an extension onto the existing low gate (Project done in March 2015) :